IBM-Cloud/docs/services/GlobalizationPipeline/index.md

 ## Estimating {{site.data.keyword.GlobalizationPipeline_short}} Data Usage
 {: #globalizationpipeline_documentpricing}

 {{site.data.keyword.GlobalizationPipeline_short}} stores your translations in a backend database.
-To estimate active data size, you can refer to the data storage estimate formula:
+To estimate active data size, you can refer to the data storage estimation formula:

 `<expected resource data storage size in MB> ˜= 0.0005 * <number of key/value pairs in the source resource> * <number of languages including the source language>`